evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Performance

-The Tesla Model Y Standard Range delivers a solid performance with a maximum power of 255 kW (347 hp / 342 bhp) and a total torque of 420 Nm (310 ft-lb).
+The Tesla Model Y Standard Range delivers a solid performance with a maximum power of 255 kW (347 hp / 342 bhp) and a total torque of 420 Nm (310 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and reaches a top speed of 217 km/h (135 mph), making it competitive within its class.

 ## Battery, range, and charging

 Tesla Model Y Standard Range has four battery options with different specifications.
 Below you see how this affects range and charging.
 ### CATL LFP Europa/China market

-The electric vehicle features a high-capacity battery with a gross capacity of 60 kWh and a net usable capacity of 55 kWh, providing an 5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 60 kWh and a net usable capacity of 55 kWh, providing an 5 kWh buffer (8.3%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 430 km (267 mi).
 The consumption is 12.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.